The BC provincial election in 2020 was on October 24th. Given the state of the world and COVID-19, this was a British Columbia election like no other!

 The leader of the NDP is John Horgan (who is also currently the Premier of the province and leader of the government).
-Andrew Wilkinson is the leader of the Liberals.
-Sonia Furstenau is the recently-appointed leader of the Green Party (as of September 14th, 2020).
+Andrew Wilkinson was the leader of the Liberals (but he resigned after the election).
+Sonia Furstenau is the leader of the Green Party (as of September 14th, 2020).

-In addition to being the leaders of their respective parties, Andrew Wilkinson represents the riding of Vancouver-Quilchena and John Horgan represents the riding of Langford-Juan de Fuca (i.e., in Greater Victoria and the Gulf Islands).
-Sonia Furstenau represents the Cowichan Valley (which is on Vancouver Island between Victoria and Nanaimo).
+In addition to being the leaders of their respective parties, Andrew Wilkinson represented the riding of Vancouver-Quilchena and John Horgan represented the riding of Langford-Juan de Fuca (i.e., in Greater Victoria and the Gulf Islands).
+Sonia Furstenau represented the Cowichan Valley (which is on Vancouver Island between Victoria and Nanaimo).

 There are 87 seats in the Provincial Legislature.
 Whoever controls the majority (so at least 44) gets to form the government.
-Up until now, as of September 2020, the NDP has had 41 seats, the Liberals have had 41 and the Greens have had 2.
-There have also been 2 independent MLAs and one vacant seat.
-Because the Greens have supported the NDP in a minority government, and between them they control over 50% of the seats, the NDP has been the governing party.
+Up until prior to this past recent election, as of September 2020, the NDP had 41 seats, the Liberals had 41 and the Greens had 2.
+There were also 2 independent MLAs and one vacant seat.
+Because the Greens have supported the NDP in a minority government, and between them they controlled over 50% of the seats, the NDP had been the governing party.

-The NDP has only had the support of the majority of MLAs by the tiniest of margins.
-This, and the fact that they are doing well in opinion polls and hope to increase their number of seats, explains in part why the NDP has called an early election.
+The NDP only had the support of the majority of MLAs by the tiniest of margins.
+This, and the fact that they were doing well in opinion polls and hoped to increase their number of seats, explains in part why the NDP called the early election.

-Why is BC having an election now?
-The province doesn’t have to hold an election until the third Saturday of October 2021, so not until more than a full year from now.
+Why did BC have an election when it did?
+The province didn’t have to hold an election until the third Saturday of October 2021, so not until more than a full year from now.
 The Premier is allowed to call an election early, however, which is what has happened.
 This is not unusual.
 It often occurs when a government is popular and thinks that by holding an election early, at a time of their choosing, they can increase their chances of getting re-elected, and with more seats, and hopefully with a majority.

-Currently the NDP forms a minority government and needs the support of the Green Party to stay in power.
-John Horgan is currently the most popular premier in Canada, which makes now an opportune time for him and the NDP to call an election.
-If their popularity remains high for the next month, up until election day, they’ll have a good chance of winning over 50% of the seats and forming a majority government.
+Up until this past election the NDP formed a minority government and needed the support of the Green Party to stay in power.
+John Horgan at the time was the most popular premier in Canada, which made it an opportune time for him and the NDP to call an election.

-Critics argue that now isn’t a good time for an election given that the world is in the middle of a pandemic and cases of COVID-19 are on the rise.
-They argue that calling an election now is in the best interests of the NDP, but not for the province and the general population.
-Many argue that an election will simply distract the government from the much more important issue of addressing the current health and economic crisis.
+Critics argued that the fall of 2020 wasn’t a good time for an election given that the world was in the middle of a pandemic and cases of COVID-19 were on the rise.
+They argued that calling an election was in the best interests of the NDP, but not for the province and the general population.
+Many argued that an election would simply distract the government from the much more important issue of addressing the current health and economic crisis.

-The NDP, on the other hand, argues that now is a good time for an election because the coronavirus is going to be around for a long while, and it will likely only get worse.
-It’s better having people focusing on the election and voting now than it would be next year.
-They also argue that an election that results in a strong majority government will help whoever the new government is to better address the challenges that lie ahead because of COVID-19.
+The NDP, on the other hand, argued that it was a good time for an election because the coronavirus was going to be around for a long while, and it would likely only get worse.
+It’s better having people focusing on the election and voting early than it would be the following year.
+They also argued that an election that resulted in a strong majority government would help whoever the new government was to better address the challenges that lay ahead because of COVID-19.